Glitch752/TaleLanguage/README.md

 # Tale, the programming language
 A work-in-progress programming language interpreter/compiler written in Zig.

+Testing using `zig run .\src\main.zig -freference-trace -- ./examples/fizzbuzz.tale`, but I'll figure out how to use Zig's build system sooner or later.

 # TODO
 - [ ] Implement a lexer
 - [ ] Implement a parser